pulumi/registry/themes/default/content/registry/packages/newrelic/installation-configuration.md

 * .NET: [`Pulumi.Newrelic`](https://www.nuget.org/packages/Pulumi.Newrelic)

 ## Configuring Credentials

+Pulumi relies on the New Relic SDK to authenticate requests from your computer to New Relic.
+Your credentials are never sent to pulumi.com.
+The Pulumi New Relic Provider needs to be configured with New Relic credentials before it can be used to create resources.

 You can find information in the [New Relic](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/) docs regarding how to create the specific keys.
 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: